tolusophy/PolyKervNets/README.md

     -   Polynomial degree (dp)
     -   Balance factor (cp).

-Try to run as much experiments as you can.
-A sample here is PKA-8 on CIFAR-10 giving 79-80% accuracy.</p>
+Try to run as much experiments as you can.</p>

 2. Pip/Conda install the following packages
     - Pytorch (v1.10, v1.11)